How to Create Facilities Preventive Maintenance Checklists (With Templates)

 - Check if condensate drain pans are draining properly.

-- Check the flexible duct connectors for cracks and leaks.
+- Check flexible duct connectors for cracks and leaks.

-- Check for screws, latches, and gaskets that are in need of repair or replacement.
+- Check screws, latches, and gaskets in need of repair or replacement.

-- Check the pumps; bearings must be lubricated once a year.
+- Check pumps; bearings must be lubricated once a year.

-- Inspect the condition of all electrical hardware as well as connections.
+- Inspect condition of all electrical hardware as well as connections.

-- Make sure that the safety controls and equipment are working properly.
+- Make sure safety controls and equipment are working properly.

-- Make sure that all guards and access panels remain secure.
+- Make sure all guards and access panels remain secure.

-- Check the operation of the interior and exterior unit.
+- Check operation of interior and exterior units.

 - Clean damper operators.

-- Ensure any mineral buildup inside the water heater is kept at a minimum.
+- Ensure any mineral buildup inside water heater is minimized.

-- Drain the boiler to remove any accumulated sediment.
+- Drain boiler to remove any accumulated sediment.

-- Clean or replace the boiler’s oil filter once a month.
+- Clean or replace boiler’s oil filter once a month.